Lean 2012 is the first Lean conference in Iceland (I think). I attended and I put down a few notes:

 A tool is for a specific purpose, if you don’t know who made it or what is was build for you can’t use it…do you have the same problem?

-If you explain, they don’t get it, if they study they get it.
 This one is quite loaded and has a direct link to „Teaching by questioning“…

 Get a tool or fashion one for yourself.